 Taylor Croonquist is the co-founder of Nuts & Bolts Speed Training, a website delivering actionable PowerPoint training and speed strategies, helping professionals cut their build time in a third.
 Prior to Nuts & Bolts, Taylor lived and worked in China for 10 years in finance and consulting.
-When he’s not busy crafting PowerPoint training, you can find him traveling and scuba diving.
+You can find him traveling and scuba diving when he’s not busy crafting PowerPoint training.

 In this conversation, Taylor discusses his upcoming webinar tomorrow, which he will present as part of the Outstanding Presentations 2015 series.

 Geetesh: Tell us more about what you do, and why you are known as the “Shortcuts Guru”?